Kannikakr/leedcode_questions/README.md

 The ith package on the conveyor belt has a weight of weights[i].
 Each day, we load the ship with packages on the conveyor belt (in the order given by weights).
 We may not load more weight than the maximum weight capacity of the ship.

 Return the least weight capacity of the ship that will result in all the packages on the conveyor belt being shipped within days days.

+### 6. Peak element in mountain array

+You are given an integer mountain array arr of length n where the values increase to a peak element and then decrease.

+Return the index of the peak element.

+Your task is to solve it in O(log(n)) time complexity.